 - Students may skip steps depending on the severity of their behavior and CA Ed.
-Code. - Students may be expelled, even if they do not proceed through all the steps. - The Administration may use discretion based on CA Ed.
-Code to disregard any of these steps indicates where consequence/action may be done sooner if a student is receiving a referral from the same teacher/staff member or for a similar behavior.
+Code. - Students may be expelled, even if they do not proceed through all the steps. - Loss of privileges can also include losing the privilege to walk the stage to graduate. - The Administration may use discretion based on CA Ed.
+Code to disregard any of these steps